 Ubitricity network costs

-Membership costs vary depending on personal tariff.
+Membership costs dependent on personal contract.

-Monthly tariff and cost per kWh charged.
+Monthly membership fee, plug-in fee, & cost per kWh charged.

 ubitricity Smart Cable required for access.

 Pay-as-you-go – no membership required